 Chris Coulson's first novel was Nothing Normal in Cork,The Midwest Hotel was his first collection of poetry, followed by Go with the Floe and A Bottomless Cup of Midnight Oil , all in his new and ongoing "Free perVerse" genre.
-Out of the smoky haze of this production frenzy will come another novel, Red Jumbo, and his first children's book, Babies on the Run! — is coming down from the mountain soon, sometime in the future.
+Out of the smoky haze of this production frenzy now comes another novel, Red Jumbo, and his first children's book — Babies on the Run! — is coming down from the mountain soon, sometime in the future.

 And then, whatever comes next.
 Who knows what, but it's coming.